 Only 6% of organizations achieve full end-to-end supply chain visibility.
 Average delivery times for raw materials still stand at 81 days, compared to 65 days pre-pandemic, a roughly 25% increase that shows no sign of normalizing.

 Traditional enterprise risk management frameworks treat supply chain risk as a subcategory of operational risk, which is technically correct but practically insufficient.
-Supply chain risk is cross-functional.
-It touches procurement, finance, operations, IT security, compliance, and strategic planning simultaneously.
+Supply chain risk is cross-functional, and effective Supply Chain Key Risk Indicators Examples must reflect that reality.

 A single supplier bankruptcy can cascade through production schedules, customer commitments, revenue targets, and regulatory compliance in ways that a generic operational KRI like “process error rate” will never capture.

-Supply chain risk needs dedicated KRIs designed specifically for its unique characteristics: multi-tier dependencies, geographic concentration, lead time sensitivity, and the compounding nature of cascading failures.
 For the broader operational risk context into which supply chain KRIs feed, see: What Is the Primary Objective of Operational Risk Management.

-The following table provides all 15 KRIs in a single reference.
-Detailed guidance for each follows in the sections below.
 Every KRI is designed to be leading (predictive of future disruptions), measurable (quantifiable with available data), and actionable (triggering specific management responses when thresholds are breached).

 #KRI NameWhat It MeasuresHow to CalculateAmber/Red ThresholdsFrequency